 improve it and elaborate it as in the rest of the Netherlands.

 The respondent suggests that the responsibility of the government is self-evident by using words like ‘just’ and ‘of course’.
-By repeating ‘you don’t ask for’ (line 5) the speaker underlines the statement that it is the responsibility of the government to take care of financing high-speed internet.
-By comparing the situation to the ‘rest of the Netherlands’ the respondent gives further explanation for the statement.
-It happens this way in the rest of the Netherlands, so why would it be different here?
+By repeating ‘you don’t ask for’ (line 5) the speaker underlines the statement that it is the responsibility of the government to take care of financing high-speed Internet.
+By comparing the situation to the ‘rest of the Netherlands’ the respondent gives further explanation for the statement — it happens this way in the rest of the Netherlands, so why would it be different here?

-5. Summary & Conclusion
+5. Summary and Conclusion

 In this study, a quantitative online analysis was combined with a qualitative offline discourse analysis.
-First a quantitative online analysis was done to get a grip on the broader interactional themes that are relevant for people living in remote rural areas in the province of Groningen and how these themes provide opportunities to introduce broadband internet there.
+First, a quantitative online analysis was done to establish the broader interactional themes that are relevant for people living in remote rural areas in the province of Groningen, and how these themes provide opportunities to introduce broadband Internet there.
 The use of quantitative data provides a representative picture of these main interactional themes.
-Knowing which interactional themes communication professionals should try to relate to in their communication strategy is valuable, but this is even further reinforced when these results are complemented with an offline qualitative analysis.
-Discourse analysis zooms in to a more detailed level of conversation and contributes to get a better and more thorough understanding of opinions, concerns and wishes of relevant actors.
-To really ‘listen’ to conversation can help organizations to better align with their environment (Van Woerkum & Aarts, 2008).
-The combination of both research methods provides a solid and profound basis for a communication strategy that local governments can use when setting up a communication strategy for local governments.
+Knowing which interactional themes communication professionals should try to relate to in their communication strategy is valuable, and this is further reinforced when these results are complemented with an offline qualitative analysis.
+Discourse analysis zooms in to a more detailed level of conversation and contributes to getting a better and more thorough understanding of the opinions, concerns and wishes of relevant people.
+To really listen to conversation can help organizations to better align with their environment (Van Woerkum & Aarts, 2008).
+The combination of both research methods provides a solid and profound basis for a communication strategy that local governments can use.

-The main finding of both the online and offline analysis is that although there is a group of citizens that is aware of the necessity of high speed broadband access, for the vast majority it is not a topic or issue they tend to be highly interested in.
-Although both online and offline results show that citizens express growing concerns on economic development, quality of life and social cohesion, they do not seem to connect these concerns to the theme of high speed internet access.
-At this point it seems that the idea to introduce and implement high speed internet in remote rural areas is more of a governmental wish rather than an urgent need felt amongst residents in these areas.
+The main finding of both the online and offline analyses is that although there is a group of citizens that is aware of the necessity of high-speed broadband access, the vast majority is not highly interested in this topic or issue.
+Although both online and offline results show that citizens express growing concerns on economic development, quality of life and social cohesion, they do not seem to connect these concerns to the theme of high-speed Internet access.
+At this point, it seems that the idea to introduce and implement high-speed Internet in remote rural areas is more of a governmental desire, rather than an urgent need felt among residents in these areas.
 This outcome has important implications for the setting up of a communication strategy for local governments.

-From the results of the discourse analysis we can conclude that the fact that the majority of people living and working in remote rural areas of the province of Groningen does not feel an immediate necessity for the implementation of high speed internet seems to be related to the fact that internet speed is something abstract and not visible.
-It is difficult to imagine what faster internet would entail and what the implications could be, especially since many respondents present themselves as not having a lot of prior knowledge about the subject.
-They use many tentative statements and personal opinions to construct their layperson identity, continuously emphasizing they are not speaking from an expert role but rather expressing their own personal opinions based on personal experience.
+From the results of the discourse analysis, we can conclude that the fact that the majority of people living and working in remote rural areas of the province of Groningen do not feel an immediate necessity for the implementation of high-speed Internet seems to be related to the fact that Internet speed is something abstract and not visible.
+Imagining what faster Internet would entail and what the implications could be is difficult, especially since many respondents present themselves as not having a lot of prior knowledge about the subject.
+Respondents use many tentative statements and personal opinions to construct their layperson identity, continuously emphasizing that they are not speaking from an expert role, but rather expressing their own personal opinions based on personal experience.